top of page

 The Venango County Historical Society was organized in 1957, and a charter was granted in November of 1959.
 After several temporary locations, the Society purchased its long-time headquarters, the Hoge-Osmer House, in 1981.

-The Society's funding comes from several sources - our membership dues, donations, grants and trusts, our Endowment Fund ,and an annual gift from the County of Venango.
-The majority of our funding comes from fundraisers - our annual Book Fair is the largest.
+The Society's funding comes from several sources - our membership dues, donations, grants and trusts, our Endowment Fund, and an annual gift from the County of Venango.
+The majority of our funding comes from fundraisers and individual donations.
+Our annual Book Fair is the largest of our annual fundraisers.

 The historic items that make up the Society's collections come entirely from donations.